tlittrell/Pandemic/README.md

-# Pandemic
+# Pandemic Network Analysis
-Network analysis of the board game Pandemic
+I got curious where the best place to put research stations in the board game Pandemic are.